SheepAntler/practiceHackerTracker/JibberJournal.md

 I wasn't sure whether finishing up my wireframes before my other design documents were done was a good idea, but now that I've gotten through them, I'm incredibly glad I chose to complete them when I did.
 The whole process really got me thinking about my MVP--something about dragging all those rectangles around on webpage after webpage really helped me draw a better-defined line in the sand between what I _know_ I'm going to be able to complete (and how I would go about completing it) and what my reach items are going to be.
 I'm going to make a markdown table that outlines my MVP items and my reach items right after I'm done with this reflection, while it's all still fresh in my mind.

 ## Date
+*UPDATE 3/24/2020: This issue is resolved.
+No particular date--this is an ongoing issue.

 ### Entity Relationships
 BLOCKER TIME.
 I'm bamboozled.
 In my application, there are two roles: "teacher" and "not teacher".
 Many users can have each role, but each user can only have one role per account.
 That's totally a One-To-Many relationship--however, here's where the wheels pop off for old Elspeth: